maueroats/nsml-documents/emergencies.md

 subject to sanctions at the discretion of the board.

-## Orals (edits needed)
+## Orals

-~~Orals cannot be made up except in groups of four or more schools and must be made up within three school days of the scheduled meet.
-All arrangements, including qualified judges, must be made by the schools involved, subject to approval by the president.
-The site and time are to be chosen by consensus of involved schools.
-(The originally assigned judges are not responsible for this make up meet.
-Involved schools must arrange to provide qualified judges.)~~

 Orals can be made up by video submission.
 Ideally the oralist will make a recording of their presentation the night of the event.
 All orals must be made up by the end of Friday, the week of the meet.
+The president will make arrangements for scoring.

 A school is only eligible to make up the oral if they are also eligible to make up at least one of the two rounds of written